jessebmiller/squad.games/_content/index.md

 status = "published"
 +++

-Enjoy these thoughts on games and game design.
+Thoughts on games and game design.